abrikos/abrikospro/README.md

 $./restart.sh
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out the [Nuxt documentation](https://nuxtjs.org).

 ## Special Directories